-What hasn’t changed however, is the best way to deal with the leads that you generate.
+What hasn’t changed, however, is the best way to deal with the leads that you generate.
 How do you know which ones to best focus your efforts on?
 Is it worth pursuing some more than others?
 And when do you give up?
-This blog will explore the best way to handle your different level of leads, and ensure that you supercharge your sales to grow your business.
+This blog will explore the best way to handle your different levels of leads and ensure that you supercharge your sales to grow your business.

 You can of course do this in the digital marketplace.
 If you know your target market you can place Social Media ads in front of the eyes of people who are likely to fit your demographic.
 Which means you can leave the phone alone and do your cold-calling in the modern social way!